Split-Correctness in Information Extraction: Introduction

-Interestingly, to establish the tractability result, we needed to revisit past notions and findings regarding determinism in VSet-automata.
-Specifically, our notion of determinism is \e{stronger} than that of Maturana et al.~\cite{Maturana:2018:DSE:3196959.3196968} (without loss of expressive power).
-We require that whenever the VSet-automata handle multiple variables on the same position of the document, it does so in a predefined order on the variables.
-This requirement is crucial, since our tractability proof uses the fact that containment of functional and deterministic VSet-automata is solvable in polynomial time (and, in fact, in NL), which we prove in Section~\ref{sec:prelim-regular-spanners}.
-In contrast, we show that with the determinism of Maturana et al.~\cite{Maturana:2018:DSE:3196959.3196968}, containment is PSPACE-complete.
-As we explain in Section~\ref{sec:regular-spanner-complexity}, this stands in contradiction to a claim they make about membership in coNP.
-Our notion of deterministic VSet-automata is similar to the extended deterministic VSet-automata by Florenzano et al.~\cite{Florenzano:2018:CDA:3196959.3196987}.
-Note that these results are of independent interest.
+Interestingly, to establish this tractability result, we needed to revisit past notions and findings on determinism in VSet-automata.
+Specifically, our notion of determinism is \e{stronger} than that of Maturana et al.~\cite{MaturanaRV18} (without loss of expressive power).
+We require that whenever the \vset-automata handle multiple variables on the same position of the document, it does so in a predefined order on the variables.
+This requirement is crucial, since our tractability proof uses the fact that containment of unambiguous sequential \vset-automata is solvable in polynomial time; we prove it in Section~\ref{sec:spanner-containment}.
+These results contrast some of the results of Maturana et al.~\cite{MaturanaRV18} in the following manner.
+Using our stronger form of determinism, we can show that the containment problem for deterministic VSet-automata is solvable in polynomial time.
+In contrast, we prove that this problem becomes \pspace-complete when one uses the definition of determinism of Maturana et al.~\cite{MaturanaRV18}.
+The latter \pspace-completeness result also stands in contrast with a claim that the problem is in coNP~\cite{MaturanaRV18}.\footnote{We have contacted the authors to resolve the differences and verify the correctness of our proof of \pspace-hardness.} Note that these results are of independent interest.

-Following our analysis of split-correctness and splittability for regular spanners, we turn to discussing additional problems that arise in our framework.
-In Section~\ref{sec:reasoning}, we discuss basic \e{reasoning} tasks about spanners.
-For example, if we wish to materialize two splitters, can we evaluate one of them over the result of the other, possibly given that documents adhere to some regular language?
-As an example, if we wish to split by sentences and documents are already split by paragraphs, then we can parallelize the task by splitting each paragraph individually.
-Similarly, an $K$-gram extractor can be applied to the chunks of an $N$-gram extractor whenever $K\leq N$.
+Following our analysis of \splitcorrectness and \splittability for regular spanners, we turn to discussing additional problems that arise in our framework.
+In Section~\ref{sec:primality}, we study the problem of \emph{\splitexistence}: given a spanner $P$, is there any nontrivial splitter $S$ such that $P$ is splittable by $S$?
+Even though we do not solve this problem, we connect it to the problem of \e{language primality}~\cite[Problem~2.1]{Salomaa08}, a classic problem in Formal Language Theory that is still not completely understood.
+More precisely, we prove that a special case of \splitexistence is equivalent to a variant of the language primality problem for which the complexity is still open.
+In Section~\ref{sec:reasoning}, we study the splitter framework in the context of the relational algebra.
+We establish results on the associativity of composition, the transitivity of self-splittability, and the distributivity of composition and join.